tdpearson/mcp_playground/readme.md

 # Experimentation with MCP and API Interactions with SHAREOK
-These are examples of my experimenting with leveraging LangChain and the Model Context Protocol to provide context to LLMs from SHAREOK.org.
+These are examples of my experimentation with LangChain and the Model Context Protocol to provide context to LLMs from SHAREOK.org.
 This also uses the hosted open source models available through the National Research Platform's Nautilus cluster.

 ## How To Use
-Get a LiteLLM auth token from NRP or change the ChatOpenAI settings to use an LLM provider you have access to.
+Get an LLM auth token from NRP or change the ChatOpenAI settings to use an LLM provider you have access to.
 The oai_pmh_playground notebook is intended as an example on how to bulk download metadata for a given collection - in this case OU Dissertations.

 ## Known Issues